Our2020View/Our2020View.github.io/ammeter.md

 2 – The health of the pads – are they working per design and allowing current to flow when they are colder than 45 degrees F?

-3 – As per the Winnebago design, has the switch contacts changed position and illuminated the switch light?
+3 – As per the Winnebago design, have the switch contacts changed position and illuminated the switch light?

 The mod works great, and looks pretty cool as well!